 Woondum State Forest is 8km SE of Gympie.

-The route of Neilius's annual pilgrimage
+The route of Neilius's once-was-annual pilgrimage

 Deer Reserve State Forest SW of Kilcoy is a mixture of plantation forest and bushland